Ethan0429/COSC102-Lab-Writeups/labs/lab8.md

 A public method that returns a **read-only** `Pixel` object based off of the row & col passed as arguments.
 You'll need to do some arithmetic to convert the `(row, col)` to a valid index to your vector of pixels, since the vector is 1D.

-### `Pixel & get_pixel(int row, int col)`
+### `Pixel& get_pixel(int row, int col)`

 A public method that returns a **mutable** `Pixel` object based off of the row & col passed as arguments.
 You'll notice this is an overloaded method, since there is another method with a similar signature.
 The difference between the two is the return value.
-This method returns `&Pixel`, whereas the other returns `const & Pixel`. i.e. this method is able to modify that pixel it returns, but the other one is not able to do so.
+This method returns `Pixel&`, whereas the other returns `const Pixel&`. i.e. this method is able to modify that pixel it returns, but the other one is not able to do so.

 ### `void set_pixel(int row, int col, const & Pixel px)`